Sness00/TheSpotiRoom/README.md

 - **.NET framework**:
     you can install the .NET framework [here](https://dotnet.microsoft.com), or if you want to personalize your scene you can install [vvvv gamma](https://visualprogramming.net/) instead.

-## First Time Run
+## First Run

-After satisfying the requirements, do the following:
+After satisfying the requirements, do the following.

 1. Clone or download the repo content